-- Insurance Policy: The specific terms of your long-term disability insurance policy will also determine your eligibility for benefits.
-Some policies require a waiting period before benefits can be paid, while others have strict definitions of what constitutes a disability.
-It is important to review your policy carefully and understand its requirements and limitations.
+- Insurance Policy: The specific terms of your long-term disability insurance policy will further influence your eligibility.
+Some policies may enforce a waiting period before benefits are payable, while others could have strict definitions of what qualifies as a disability.